 Odds on Newcastle to win a trophy can also be attractive, or at least odds on Newcastle to reach a certain round in a competition can be bet on with a variety of different bookmakers.

-Newcastle United are a professional football club currently playing in England’s second tier, the Championship.
+Newcastle United are a professional football club currently playing in England’s top tier, the Premier League.
 Founded 123 years ago, Newcastle have never played outside of the top two English professional leagues since their first season of existence.

 Newcastle United history begins in 1892.
 Before this, football in Newcastle was still played, with Newcastle East End and Newcastle West End playing in the Northern League.
 Newcastle East End became a professional club, and following serious financial problems for West End, the two teams merged and in 1892, the newly merged club became known as Newcastle United Football Club.